Vietnam.vn - Nền tảng quảng bá Việt Nam

 Houthi forces have carried out nearly 30 attacks on ships in the Bab al-Mandab Strait, which connects the Indian Ocean with the Red Sea - Photo: Wilson Center

 This strait is where all ships from the Indian Ocean must pass to enter the Red Sea and access Israeli ports.
-If the Bab al-Mandab is blocked, Israel's access to the sea will be cut off.
+If Bab al-Mandab is blocked, Israel's access to the sea will be cut off.

 Houthi military spokesman General Yahya Saree said they wanted to “block Israeli ships from moving in the Red Sea (and the Gulf of Aden) until Israel’s aggression against our steadfast brothers in the Gaza Strip stops.”

 Israeli media have identified the Ungar as the son of Israeli shipping billionaire Abraham “Rami” Ungar.
-But it is a rare ship with a clear Israeli connection.
+But it is a rare vessel with a clear Israeli connection.
 Any Israeli connection to other ships attacked by the Houthis is unclear.

 What is Houthi and how strong is it?

 Since then, the Houthis have been engaged in a bloody civil war with the ousted government.
-While Saudi Arabia leads a coalition of Sunni Muslim countries supporting Yemen's exiled government, the Houthis, a Shia branch of Islam, are backed by Iran.
+While Saudi Arabia leads a coalition of Sunni Muslim countries supporting Yemen's exiled government , the Houthis, a Shia branch of Islam, are backed by Iran.

-The civil war has killed more than 150,000 people, including combatants and civilians, and created one of the world’s worst humanitarian disasters.
-The United Nations estimates that some 21.6 million people, or 80% of Yemen’s population, are in need of some form of humanitarian assistance as they struggle to get enough food and access basic services.
+The civil war has killed more than 150,000 people, including combatants and civilians, and created one of the world's worst humanitarian disasters.
+The United Nations estimates that about 21.6 million people, or 80% of Yemen's population, are in need of some form of humanitarian assistance as they struggle to get enough food and access basic services.

-The Houthis, therefore, must be considered a political force, who de facto rule northern Yemen and the capital Sanaa.
+The Houthis, therefore, must be considered a political force, who de facto rule northern Yemen and the capital, Sanaa.
 Most of Yemen’s population lives in Houthi-controlled areas.
 And like Sanaa or northern Yemen, the Red Sea coast is also under Houthi control.

 The Houthis operate as a fairly fully functioning government.
 They collect taxes and print money.
 They have a regular, well-trained army, estimated by the United Nations to be between 100,000 and 150,000 strong, and a huge arsenal.